Career

 Scholarships Database

 Nursing school is not cheap.
-An entry-level nursing degree, such as ADN costs between $10,000 and $50,000.
-Luckily state and federal governments provide grants and loans that can be used to finance your education.
-Start by applying to FAFSA and use our scholarships database to look for additional money.
+An entry-level nursing degree, such as an ADN, costs between $10,000 and $50,000.
+Luckily, state and federal governments provide grants and loans that can be used to finance your education.
+Start by applying to FAFSA, and use our scholarships database to look for additional funding.

 Nursing Career Spotlight